SC-Develop/SCD-ImgServer/README.md

 - request to server (download) a specific file, and download it
 - request to server to delete a file from server file system

-## How to compile and run Image Server
+## How to compile and run SCD Image Server

-## How to complie and run Img Client application utility
+## How to complie and run SCD Image Client application utility

-## How to embed Image Client Qt C++ Class into yuor own application
+## How to embed SCD Image Client Qt C++ Class into yuor own application